gnns4hri/SocNavGym/README.md

 </table>

 ## Wrappers
-Gym wrappers are convenient to have changes in the observation-space / action-space.
+Gymnasium wrappers are convenient to have changes in the observation-space / action-space.
 SocNavGym implements 4 wrappers.

 The following are the wrappers implemented by SocNavGym:
 1. `DiscreteActions` : To change the environment from a continuous action space environment to a discrete action space environment.
 The action space consists of 7 discrete actions.
 They are :